Astroberta/PyTICS/README.md

 #### Instrumental magnitude error
 #### Unique telescope identifier

+### This should contain all your available comparisons stars as well as your Target.

 ### The jupyter notebook shows example usage of the PyTICS algorithm for NGC 3783 taken with ten Las Cumbres Observatory (LCO) 1-m telescopes for the u band

 ### See attached the paper on the algorithm (Vieliute et al. submitted to RASTI)